Patrick Rädler, Ph.D.

-2015- present, Graduate Student, Cancer Research Graduate Program (CRGP), Eppley Institute for Research in Cancer and Allied Diseases, University of Nebraska Medical Center
+2015- 2020, Graduate Student, Cancer Research Graduate Program (CRGP), Eppley Institute for Research in Cancer and Allied Diseases, University of Nebraska Medical Center

 Patrick joined our group in January of 2016.
 He studies a novel metastatic breast cancer model.